mxc-commons/znd-servicemanager/README.md

     ```json
     "autoload": {
         "psr-4": {
-            "MxcCommons\\ServiceManager\\": "src/"
+            "Zend\\ServiceManager\\": "src/"
         }
     },
     ```

 3. Run composer update

-You can now use MxcCommons\ServiceManager in your project.

-## Using in zendframework based projects

-If you want to tranparently replace the servicemanager component your application uses with mxc-servicemanager, we can not currently provide a managed way to accomplish that.

-The easiest way to achieve that is to replace ServiceManager.php and AbstractPluginManager.php  in the zend-servicemanager/src directory with the class files provided in this repo.
-Change the the namespace of both files from MxcCommons\ServiceManager to Zend\Servicemanager, and your done.
+Now you can use Zend\ServiceManager the way you are used to use it. zend-servicemanager is transparently replaced by mxc-servicemanager. mxc-servicemanager instances get created by `new Zend\ServiceManager\ServiceManager` as before.

+## Minimum footprint version

+If you want to use mxc-servicemanager without need to replace zend-servicemanager, you may use this repo, too.
+If you prefer not to replace dependencies to zend-servicemanager and want a minimum footprint installation living in the MxcCommons namespace, you might want to have a look at [mxc-servicemanager-s](https://github.com/mxc-commons/mxc-servicemanager-s).
+That repo only installs files different from zend-servicemanager and puts them into the MxcCommons namespace. mxc-servicemanager-s has a dependency to zend-servicemanager while this repo has not.

 ## License